 How do I file a report of bullying?

 There are several methods for reporting suspected bullying incidents:

-- Administrators will acknowledge receipt of your report in three school days
+Administrators will acknowledge receipt of your report within three school days.

-- A preliminary review of the incident may be conducted to determine need for the investigation
+A preliminary review of the incident may be conducted to determine theneed for an investigation.

-- Parents of the victim and bully will be notified of the results and the school will take appropriate action
+Parents of the victim and bully will be notified of the results, and the school administrators will take appropriate action.

 Brief information about bullying: